AliMuhammadAsad/HTML-CSS-JS-Coursera/Module3-Assignment-Complete/Assignment3.md

 ## Module 3 Coding Assignment

-(Assignment remains incomplete as I was unable to implement the toggle navigation functionality no matter what I tried - looking for help)

 For this course, upon completion of Module 3 which was about designing a website for a real life client, we were further introduced to the Bootstrap framework, and how to use Bootstrap to create responsive webpages.

 The assignment is to develop a simple but responsive food website that adheres to some criteria as follows: